10 Awesome And Cheap European Cities To Visit Now

 - Austrian food in Vienna is delicious and inexpensive.

-Moreover, there are tonnes more things to do in Vienna on a budget!
+And there are many more things to do in Vienna on a budget!

-Taking public transportation and visiting the whole city centre, if you get tired of walking, is as cheap as a cup of coffee.
-Moreover, you can spend one day in Vienna or a whole week and fill it with numerous activities and experiences without breaking your travel budget.
+Taking public transportation and visiting the whole city center is as cheap as a cup of coffee.
+You can spend one day in Vienna or a whole week and fill it with numerous activities and experiences without breaking your travel budget.

 Vienna is beautiful all year round but I personally loved the city covered in snow.
 Sure, it was cold and difficult to walk all day but that gave me a good excuse to sit in one of the countless restaurants or wander the magnificent Vienna museums.